Katherine Locke: Career

+Locke was a concert pianist at the beginning of her career.

 After appearing in small roles, at one time as an off-stage barking dog, her career was established by appearing in the 1937 Broadway play Having Wonderful Time, co-starring with John Garfield.
 She appeared in films in the 1940s and 1950s as a supporting actress.
 She began her film work in the late 1930s in bit parts, but she is remembered today as a stage actress.
-She was married to radio writer Norman Corwin.

 In addition to appearing on a successful Broadway production of Hamlet playing Ophelia, her stage credits include starring with John Garfield in Having a Wonderful Time, Fifth Column with Lee J. Cobb, and Clash by Night with Tallulah Bankhead.

+Personal life

+Locke married radio writer Norman Corwin in Maryland in March 1947.
+The couple had two children.